shestakovitch/cats_dogs_foxes_bot/README.md

 ## Cats, dogs and foxes bot
-This telegram bot can send you a picture or gif of cat dog or fox of your choice
+This telegram bot can send you a picture or gif of a cat dog or fox of your choice

 ## Installation